Employment terms and conditions during maternity leave

 Keeping in touch

-Your employer is entitled to make reasonable contact with you during Statutory Maternity Leave.
-This might be to update you on any significant changes in the workplace, including any opportunities for promotion or job vacancies.
+Your employer is entitled to contact you occasionally during Statutory Maternity Leave.
+This might be to tell you about changes in the workplace, including any opportunities for promotion or job vacancies.

-Keeping in touch days may be used for any form of work, training or team events.
+Keeping in touch days may be used for:

 - work you'll do on keeping in touch days